AleksHuc/CPNS-Labs/docs/en/lab9/lab9.md

 ### 2. Task

 Let's create an OpenVPN server that will work via the TCP protocol and create a tunnel on the 2nd layer of the network, i.e. `tap` mode.
-In the settings file, we set the protocol through which the VPN `proto tcp-server` will work, the layer on which the `dev tap` tunnel will be executed and the encryption key `secret key.key`.
+In the settings file, we set the protocol through which the VPN `proto tcp-server` will work, the layer on which the `dev tap` tunnel will be executed and the encryption key `secret key.key` and cipher type  `cipher AES-256-CBC`.

     nano server_tap.conf

-    proto tcp-server
+    proto tcp4-server
     dev tap
     secret key.key
-    providers legacy default
+    cipher AES-256-CBC

 On another virtual computer, create a configuration file for the OpenVPN client, which will work via the TCP protocol and a tunnel on the 2nd layer of the network, i.e. in `tap` mode.
-In the configuration file, set the outside IP address of the OpenVPN server `remote 10.0.0.1`, the protocol through which it will access the VPN `proto tcp-client`, the layer on which the tunnel will be executed `dev tap` and the encryption key `secret key.key' `.
+In the configuration file, set the outside IP address of the OpenVPN server `remote 10.0.0.1`, the protocol through which it will access the VPN `proto tcp-client`, the layer on which the tunnel will be executed `dev tap` and the encryption key `secret key.key` and cipher type  `cipher AES-256-CBC`.

     nano client_tap.conf

     remote 10.0.0.1
-    proto tcp-client
+    proto tcp4-client
     dev tap
     secret key.key
-    providers legacy default
+    cipher AES-256-CBC

 First, we start the OpenVPN server on the first virtual computer.
 Since the tunnel is on the 2nd layer of the network, we still need to manually add the IP address to our server using the `ip` command.